thenavigator1418/Assignment-2-Portfolio/README.md

 If you wish to contribute to this repo, please feel free to fork the project, make your desired changes and create a pull request.
 You can also open an issue to suggest any faults with the project, or to provide more content about your pull request.

 ## Credits
 I really struggled with creating a responsive gallery, so I sourced code elsewhere.
-Here is the link to the gallery code I used, with full credit given. https://codepen.io/heyDante/pen/bxEYOw
+Here is the link to the gallery code I used, with full credit given.
+This code is applied from lines 47-111 in the HTML file and lines 110-178 in the CSS file. https://codepen.io/heyDante/pen/bxEYOw

 ## License
 Distributed under the MIT license.
 See LICENSE.txt for information.